rubinius/rubinius/web/doc/it/bytecode-compiler/packager.markdown

 ---

-Once the Generator has been properly encoded in the Encoder stage, Rubinius packages the bytecode up as a CompiledMethod by creating a new CompiledMethod and setting a number of properties on it.
+Once the Generator has been properly encoded in the Encoder stage, Rubinius packages the bytecode up as a CompiledCode by creating a new CompiledCode and setting a number of properties on it.

-These properties are available on any CompiledMethod.
-You can retrieve the CompiledMethod from a Ruby Method object by calling `executable` on it.
+These properties are available on any CompiledCode.
+You can retrieve the CompiledCode from a Ruby Method object by calling `executable` on it.

 * *iseq*: a Tuple containing the raw instruction sequence